Jakob236/notreadyyet/project/results.md

 The most significant percentage of discrepancies showed differences in several areas like motor cortex (Motor), Broca's area (Broca), ventral anterior cingulate cortex (V ACC), cingulate cortex (Cing), left intraparietal sulcus (L Ant IPS) and right parahippocampal gyrus (R Par).
 We found higher correlation coefficients in depressive subjects between the saliency network and the sensorimotor network (V ACC – Motor).
 Also, there was a higher correlation in the depressive group within the DMN for R Par – Cing.
 Higher corrleation coefficients for the healthy group were found between the language network and the sensorimotor network (Broca - Motor)and between the language network and the dorsal attention network (Broca - L Ant IPS).

-* The table below displays the correlation coefficient differences within the default mode network (DMN).
+The table below displays the correlation coefficient differences within the default mode network (DMN).

+##### Table 5: Connectivity results - DMN
 ![Table 5 (Results DMN)]( https://github.com/Jakob236/notreadyyet/blob/master/project/Our%20Results%20as%20Table%20-%20DMN.PNG?raw=true)

 When looking at broader areas rather than specific regions in the DMN, a higher correlation coefficient in the healthy group could be found for L DMN - Front DMN, L DMN - R DMN and Med DMN - Front DMN.
 For the other areas the correlation ceofficient difference was too small to be considered as a difference in connectivity between the two groups.